florinmano/asceds-docs/docs/source/index.rst

 for interfacing certbot with InCommon SSL certificates, and automatically distributing them to the servers on the network.

 This software assists with setting up an automatic SSL certificate distribution system for certificates which can be obtained from a provider offering an ACME interface.
-The system consists of:
+The system consists of
 * a certificate manager which can get SSL certificates for wildcard hostnames in a set of domains, through certbot;
 * a set of clients getting automatic certificate renewal or simple manual